connors/photon/README.md

     └── package.json
 ```

 We provide compiled CSS (`photon.*`), as well as the minified CSS.
-The Entypo fonts are included.
+We also include the Entypo fonts and a template Electron application for you to quickly get started.

 ## Documentation